paulorobertovrc/neurobit/fichamentos/neural-networks-and-learning-machines-simon-haykin/_introduction.md

 [^6]: Nesse contexto, diz-se que uma rede neural é uma **máquina adaptativa** exatamente pela capacidade aprendizado (autoajuste) e adaptação a partir dos dados de entrada, o que permite o ajuste de parâmetros (pesos sinápticos) para obter o melhor desempenho na tarefa.

 [^7]: Sobre **filtros adaptativos (*adaptive filter*)**:
-  The term "filter" is often used to describe a device in the form of a piece of physical hardware or software that is applied to a set of noisy data in order to extract information about a prescribed quantity of interest. [...]
-In any event, we may use a filter to perform three basic information-processing tasks:
-    1. *Filtering*, which means the extraction of information about a quantity of interest at a time $t$ by using data measured up to and including time $t$.
+  "The term "filter" is often used to describe a device in the form of a piece of physical hardware or software that is applied to a set of noisy data in order to extract information about a prescribed quantity of interest. [...]
+In any event, we may use a filter to perform three basic information-processing tasks: 1. *Filtering*, which means the extraction of information about a quantity of interest at a time $t$ by using data measured up to and including time $t$.
 2. *Smoothing*, which differs from filtering in that information about the quantity of interest need not to be available at time $t$, and data measured later than time $t$ can be used in obtaining this information.
 This means that in the case of smoothing there is a *delay* in producing the result of interest.
 Since in the smoothing process we are able to use data obtained not only up to time $t$ but also data obtained after time $t$, we would expect smoothing to be more accurate in some sense than filtering.
 3. *Prediction*, which is the forecasting side of information processing.
 The aim here is to derive information about what the quantity of interest will be like at some time ${t + T}$ in the future, for some ${T > 0}$, by using data measured up to and including time $t$.
 We may classify filters into linear and nonlinear.
 A filter is said to be *linear* if the filtered, smoothed, or predicted quantity at the output of the device is *a linear function of the observations applied to the filter input*.
 Otherwise, the filter is nonlinear. [...]
-By such a device [an adaptive filter] we mean one that is self-designing in that the adaptive filter relies for its operation on a recursive algorithm, which makes it possible for the filter to perform satisfactorily in an environment where complete knowledge of the relevant signal characteristics is not available.
+By such a device [an adaptive filter] we mean one that is self-designing in that the adaptive filter relies for its operation on a recursive algorithm, which makes it possible for the filter to perform satisfactorily in an environment where complete knowledge of the relevant signal characteristics is not available."
 (HAYKIN, 1995, p.
 1/3)

 [^8]: VLSI, do inglês *Very Large Scale Integration*, é um processo de fabricação de circuitos eletrônicos integrados com altíssima quantidade de transistores em um único chip.